JessBMagana/Bioinformatics-and-Genome-Annotation-Class/README.md

 # Bioinformatics-and-Genome-Annotation-Class
-A San Francisco State University course on bioinformatics and genome annotation using Python (Biol 638/738).
+A San Francisco State University course on bioinformatics and genome annotation using Python and Bash (Biol 638/738).

 This repository holds all of the lessons in the course.